Histamine N-methyltransferase: Methamphetamine overdose

 HNMT could be a potential target for the treatment of symptoms of methamphetamine overdose.
-It is a central nervous system stimulant, which can be abused up to the lethal consequences: numerous deaths related to methamphetamine overdoses have been reported.
+It is a central nervous system stimulant, which can be abused up to lethal consequences: numerous deaths related to methamphetamine overdoses have been reported.
 The reasoning behind this is that such overdose often leads to behavioral abnormalities, and it has been observed that elevated levels of histamine in the brain can attenuate these methamphetamine-induced behaviors.
 Therefore, by targeting HNMT, it might be possible to increase the levels of histamine in the brain, which could, in turn, help to mitigate the effects of a methamphetamine overdose.
 This effect could be achieved by using HNMT inhibitors.
 Studies predict that one such inhibitor can be metoprine, which crosses the blood-brain barrier and can potentially increase brain histamine levels by inhibiting HNMT; still, as of 2024, treatment of methamphetamine overdose by HNMT inhibitors is still an area of research.

 N^{τ}-methylhistamine

 N^{τ}-methylhistamine (N^{τ}MH), also known as 1-methylhistamine, is a product of N^{τ}-methylation of histamine in a reaction catalyzed by the HNMT enzyme.

 N^{τ}MH is considered a biologically inactive metabolite of histamine.
 N^{τ}MH is excreted in the urine and can be measured to estimate the amounts of active histamine in the body.
 While N^{τ}MH has some biological activity on its own, it is much weaker than histamine.
 N^{τ}MH can bind to histamine receptors but has a lower affinity and efficacy than histamine for these receptors, meaning that it binds less strongly and activates them less effectively.
 Depending on the receptor subtype and the tissue context, N^{τ}MH may act as a partial agonist or an antagonist for some histamine receptors.
 N^{τ}MH may have some modulatory effects on histamine signaling, but it is unlikely to cause significant allergic or inflammatory reactions by itself.
-N^{τ}MH may also serve as a feedback mechanism to regulate histamine levels and prevent excessive histamine release.
+N^{τ}MH may also be a feedback mechanism to regulate histamine levels and prevent excessive histamine release.
 Still, NMT, being a product in a reaction catalyzed by HNMT, may inhibit expression of HNMT in a negative feedback loop.

 Urinary N^{τ}MH can be measured in clinical settings when systemic mastocytosis is suspected.
 Systemic mastocytosis and anaphylaxis are typically associated with at least a two-fold increase in urinary N^{τ}MH levels, which are also increased in patients taking monoamine oxidase inhibitors and in patients on histamine-rich diets.